boardzilla/boardzilla/README.md

 ## Development

+To develop Boardzilla you'll need to have Postgres and RabbitMQ installed.
+If you're on Mac with Homebrew, you can do this by running: `brew install postgresql rabbitmq`.

-To set up development, run `./scripts/init`.
-This will do the initial installation of packages and initialize the databases.
+To set up development, run `./scripts/setup`.
+This will do the initial installation of packages and initialize the development and test databases.

 Once you have done this you can run a game by running `GAME=game-name ./scripts/dev`.
 For instance, to run Four Souls, run `GAME=isaac-four-souls ./scripts/dev`.